isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Preparatory Programme Plus (CSPP Plus).md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Applicants are required to submit all application documents (Table 1) <strong>in softcopy</strong> to
-the CSPP Secretariat at NHG Group Research and Innovation <u>through their Institution’s Clinical Research Unit (CRU) / Clinical Research and Innovation Office (CRIO)</u>.</p>
+the CSPP Secretariat at NHG Health Group Research and Innovation <u>through their Institution’s Clinical Research Unit (CRU) / Clinical Research and Innovation Office (CRIO)</u>.</p>
 <p>The Institution’s CRU / CRIO will set internal deadlines for the submissions
 and ensure that the respective documents reach the CSPP Secretariat by the stipulated deadline.
 Please check with your institutions for these